 “Anyhow, I have commanded an Australian Division for nine months…”

-These are the reported last words of Major General Sir William Throsby Bridges on board the hospital ship Gascon en route to Cairo on the 18th of May 1915.
+These were the reported last words of Major General Sir William Throsby Bridges aboard the hospital ship Gascon, en route to Cairo.
 In the words of C. E. W. Bean1, “he knew he was dying.”

 A few days earlier, he had been picked out by a sniper in Monash Valley.
-The bullet had severed several major arteries in his thigh.
-Now gangrene had set in.
-His doctors knew that immediate amputation for this 53 year old man would be fatal, and it was better for nature to take its course, which in William Bridges’ case was 3 days.
+The bullet had severed major arteries in his thigh.
+Gangrene had set in.
+His doctors knew amputation for a 53-yo. would be fatal.
+It was better for nature to take its course.
+William Bridges’ had 3 days.

-His last recorded instruction was “that his regret should be conveyed to the Minister for Defence that his dispatch concerning the landing was not complete — he was too tired now.”
+that his regret should be conveyed to the Minister for Defence that his dispatch concerning the landing was not complete — he was too tired now.

 We can only surmise as to the mental processes of this proud man as he slipped in and out of consciousness.
-He may have remembered his life experiences and those closest to him, memories of time spent with his family and friends around Sydney’s foreshores, in particular his posting to Middle Head.
+He may have remembered his life experiences, or those closest to him.
+Memories of time spent with his family and friends around Sydney’s foreshores.
+In particular his posting to Middle Head.

 C.E.W.
 Bean takes up the story.

-During his professional life Bridges remained aloof from any personal connection with those around him but was known to be fond of horses, especially his personal mount and war horse Sandy.
-The gelding was repatriated back to Australia after serving until 1918.
-Of the 121,324 horses sent abroad during the First World War, it is the only one to have returned4.
+During his professional life Bridges remained aloof from any personal connections.
+He was fond of horses, especially his personal mount and war horse, Sandy.
+Of the 121,324 horses sent abroad during the First World War, Sandy was the only one to return4.

-It overlooks the Royal Military College Duntroon.
-Bridges was instrumental in setting up this distinguished institution, based on the West Point and Sandhurst military academies, and he was its first Commandant.
-Whilst serving at Duntroon he reached the rank of Brigadier General, the first Australian do so.
+It overlooks Duntroon, an institution he was instrumental in setting up.
+The Royal Military College is based on the West Point and Sandhurst academies.
+Bridges was its first Commandant.
+At Duntroon he became a Brigadier General, the 1st Australian to do so.

-Bean notes that Bridges was always media shy but on one occasion called him over and made the point that some of the artillery observers from the first day of the Gallipoli campaign were from Duntroon, and he was proud of the fact, and it should be known.
+Bean notes that Bridges was always media shy.
+On one occasion however, he called the official correspondent over.
+Bridges made the point that artillery observers on the 1st. day of the Gallipoli landings were Duntroon graduates.
+He was proud of the fact.

-Bridges’ other huge achievement was the organization and recruitment of the 1st Australian Imperial Force, in fact he named it.
-Bean describes the event at one of his first staff meetings.
+Bridges’ other major achievement was the organization and recruitment of the 1st Australian Imperial Force.
+Bean describes the how the force was named at the 1st staff meeting.

 About a dozen titles were suggested by those present “Too long!” he said to some of them.
 I want a name that will sound well when they call us by our initials.
 That’s how they will speak of us.
 We don’t want to be called B.U.M.F!”
 He himself suggested Australian Imperial Force.
 Though the day had not yet arrived when every military institution and many civil ones were tagged with capital letters, his foresight was as usual sound.
 By the letters A.I.F the force which he founded became known throughout the Empire.

-Bridges was promoted to command the A.I.F even though there is no evidence, according to Bean, that he sought the position.
-In fact he had recommended someone else.
+Bridges was promoted to command the A.I.F.
+There is no evidence, according to Bean, that he sought the position.
+In fact, he’d recommended someone else.

 On paper Bridges was the man for the job.
-He had a background in civil engineering, expertise in artillery, gunnery and intelligence work, organizational skill, drive and ability to appoint competent staff.
-He also displayed physical stamina and bravery to the point of foolhardiness.
+He had a background in civil engineering, expertise in artillery, gunnery and intelligence work.
+His organizational skills, drive and ability to appoint competent staff made him a worthy candidate.

 He lacked just the little added touch which would have made him a big man.
 But he was a big soldier… General Birdwood has told me he came to value his advice and to depend on it.
 He was always thinking, and was independent enough to think for himself, and strong enough to hold his own view when others held differently.

-Although Bridges had pushed the troops to breaking point at their training camps in Egypt, Bean says they were genuinely shocked by his death as he had gradually earned their respect on his daily visits to the front line.
+Bridges had pushed the troops to breaking point at their training camps in Egypt.
+However, Bean says they were genuinely shocked by his death.
+He had earned their respect with his daily visits to the front line.

-Overall Bridges remains a bit of an enigma, although Bean gives this interesting insight from the music room of the Orvieto after dinner.
+Overall Bridges remains a bit of an enigma.
+Bean gives this interesting insight, from the music room of the Orvieto after dinner.

 Nothing pleased Bridges more than a brief discussion over a knotty point.
 At his table at dinner, to which he invited members of his staff in turn, I happened to say that long words were too often resorted to by writers either from haziness or laziness – to avoid the trouble of thinking out what they meant; it should be possible, I contended, to express almost any thought in words which a nursemaid would understand.
 “How would you write this then?” he retorted, rolling off at once three or four labyrinthine lines from an English version of the Critique of Pure Reason or some other of Kant’s philosophical works.
 Unfortunately I kept no note of the passage or of the attempted solution which I handed to him the next day.

-Bean says that Bridges’ habit of exposing himself to danger made it unlikely that he would survive many months of fighting.
+Bean concludes that Bridges’ habit of exposing himself to danger made it unlikely that he would survive many months of fighting

 Had he done so, it is probable that he would have emerged the greatest of Australia’s soldiers, as he was certainly the most profound of her military students.